-This year Eid ul-Fitr will fall on Tuesday, 4th 2019 - for prayer and celebration details please contact the Islamic Foundation of Ireland.
+This year Eid al-Fitr falls on 24th May 2020 - for prayer and celebration details please contact the Islamic Foundation of Ireland.

 Beginning at the start of the month of Shawwal – the tenth month of the lunar Islamic calendar – Eid-ul-Fitr or 'festival of the breaking of the fast' in Arabic, signals the end of the Holy Month of Ramadan and is celebrated for three days.